Hillforest: Description and history

 Hillforest was designed by Isaiah Rogers and built in 1855 for Thomas Gaff (1808–1884), a Scottish born businessman who moved to Aurora in the 1840s.
 Gaff and his siblings had a large number of business interests, including alcohol production (distilleries and breweries), railroads, and steamships.
 The design of Hillforest is evocative of the steamships that plied the Ohio and Mississippi Rivers in the 19th century.

 The Hillforest estate is 11 acre in size, and includes, in addition to the house, formally landscaped gardens, a carriage house (a non-historic 1970s reconstruction), and land historically used for farming.
 The house is a 2-story frame structure covered by a low-pitch hip roof.
 Its main facade is finished in vertical wide board siding, while the other facades are finished in shiplap siding, with wooden quoin blocks at the corners.
 A semicircular section projects at the center of the main facade, rising to a belvedere on the roof.
 A single-story porch extends across the full width of the facade, with a second-story porch around the central projection.
 Windows are of full length, removing the need for doors to access the porches.
 The interior is sumptuously finished, with original Trompe-l'œil artwork on the walls.

 The property remained in the Gaff family until 1926, when it was purchased by William Stark, a furniture manufacturer.
-The house served as a VFW lodge for a time, and was turned into a museum in the 1956.
+The house served as a VFW lodge for a time, and was turned into a museum in 1956.